LLNL/sundials/doc/arkode/guide/source/Usage/MRIStep/Custom_Inner_Stepper/Description.rst

       :c:type:`MRIStepInnerResetAccumulatedError` functions should be provided, or not; if only one is provided then MRIStep will disable multirate temporal adaptivity and call neither.

-      This function performs a different role within MRIStep than the :c:type:`MRIStepInnerResetFn`, and thus an implementation should make no assumptions about the frequency/ordering of calls to either.

 .. c:type:: int (*MRIStepInnerSetRTol)(MRIStepInnerStepper stepper, sunrealtype rtol)

    This function accepts a relative tolerance for the inner stepper to use in its upcoming adaptive solve.
+It is assumed that if the inner stepper supports absolute tolerances as well, then these have been set up directly by the user to indicate the "noise" level for solution components.

    **Arguments:**
       * *stepper* -- the inner stepper object.